Prunoideae/MitoFlex/README.md

 ## 5.2 filter

 Filter out fastq sequences of low quality, binary is written in Rust to ensure speed and data safety.
-The method will not output compressed clean data by default, and most workflow is designed to directly process with plain data format, clean data will be deleted after the workflow is done if `--keep-temp` option is not set.
+The method will not output compressed clean data by default, and most workflow is designed to directly process with plain data format, clean data will be deleted after the `all` command is done if `--keep-temp` option is not set.

 ## 5.3 assemble